11 Physical Signs the Modern World Is Taking Its Toll (And How to Fight Back)

 But this isn’t the case.

-Much like a heavy workout which can leave you with some next-day exercise soreness, general aches and pains follow the same path.
+Much like a heavy workout which can leave you with some next-day exercise soreness, general aches, and pains following the same path.
 The real issue tends to be something from the day before, but less obvious than a heavy workout.

 As I’ve covered before, poor daily postures and shapes can again be at fault here.
 In this instance, they can express themselves as morning neck and back pain.